Lulkafe/CopyTokenizer/README.md

 ## Motivation behind project
 I sometimes needed to copy a list of items. \
-It was acceptable to do manually a few items, but as the number increases, \
+It was acceptable to do a few items, but as the number increased, \
 it became a pain for me to select a word and press Ctrl+C every time. \
 Therefore I wanted something to reduce the burden.